AsadAnik/share-link/README.md

 6\.
 Open [http://localhost:3000](http://localhost:3000) to view the app in the browser.

+7\.
+Open [http://localhost:3000/api-docs](http://localhost:3000/api-docs) to view the api documentation in the browser.

 ## API Endpoints

 Here are the key API routes used in this application: